stepanenko/nestjs-app/OVERVIEW.md

 - make changes to the request and the response objects
 - end the request-response cycle
 - call the next middleware function in the stack

 If the current middleware function does not end the request-response cycle, it must call `next()` to pass control to the next middleware function.
 Otherwise, the request will be left hanging.

 ## Exception filters
+Nest comes with a built-in exceptions layer which is responsible for processing all unhandled exceptions across an application.
+When an exception is not handled by your application code, it is caught by this layer, which then automatically sends an appropriate user-friendly response.

 ## Pipes